🚴 Tour de France Preview & Betting Tips

 Tour de France Points Classification

-The top fifteen riders from each stage are awarded points ranging from fifty down to just one depending on the type of stage and their finishing position, riders can also be penalised for infractions of the rules, this can result in some riders ending a stage with a negative points tally!
+The top fifteen riders from each stage are awarded points ranging from fifty down to just one, depending on the type of stage and their finishing position.
+Riders can also be penalised for infractions of the rules, which can result in some riders ending a stage with a negative points tally!

 Last Ten Points Classification Winners